rugabunda/Group-Policy-CSE-Debugger/README.md

 ```

 ## How It Works
-1. Tests for Group Policy pointer errors
+1. Creates or uses a specified Group Policy backup
-2. Creates or uses a specified Group Policy backup
+2. Analyzes CSE extensions using LGPO.exe
-3. Analyzes CSE extensions using LGPO.exe
+3. Creates first run permanent backup of original \windows\system32\GroupPolicy\gpt.ini to .\GPT_Backups\
-4. Systematically removes each CSE GUID pair from gpt.ini
+3. Systematically removes each CSE GUID pair from \windows\system32\GroupPolicy\gpt.ini
-5. Tests after each removal to determine which CSE is causing the error
+4. Tests after each removal to determine which CSE is causing the error
-6. Provides specific advice based on the problematic CSE detected
+5. Provides specific advice based on the problematic CSE detected
-7. Offers options to rebuild gpt.ini without the problematic CSE or restore original settings
+6. Offers options to rebuild gpt.ini without the problematic CSE or restore original settings

 ## Log Files
 The script maintains a detailed log file (GpoTest.log) that records all actions and findings.
 Each new session is appended to this log with a timestamp.